astropy/astropy-APEs/APE0.rst

 The term of the newly-elected member runs for the remainder of the term of the member they are replacing.

-For the initial election of Coordination Committee members (four at the time instead of five), two seats will have terms of one year, one has a term of two years (two here now that there are five), and one has a term of three years to create a staggered set of replacements and provide continuity in the Coordination Committee.
+For the initial election of Coordination Committee members, two seats will have terms of one year, two have a term of two years, and one has a term of three years to create a staggered set of replacements and provide continuity in the Coordination Committee.
 The candidate with the largest number of votes gets the longest available seat and the smallest the shortest, unless the new committee